WildEyeConservation/TrapTagger/README.md

     - yourDomain with your site domain
     - bucketName with your bucket name
     - rootUserARN with the user ARN of your root user
+    - S3DownloadUserARN with the user ARN of your download-only S3 user
-    - S3UserARN with the user ARN of your S3-only user
+    - S3UploadUserARN with the user ARN of your upload-only S3 user
 ```
 {
     "Version": "2012-10-17",